 Our primary advertising is done in person at cat shows and on our website.

 The breeder must have a sales contract and other cattery forms, a cattery brochure with which to answer written inquiries, business cards, and must take photos of breeding cats and all kittens for cattery documentation, advertising, and other purposes.
 The breeder must make many phone calls, including long distance phone calls, as a courtesy in returning calls received from kitten clients and even those merely curious about the breed.
 The breeder must also do long-term follow-up on every kitten sold, telephoning new owners regularly to answer questions and nip problems in the bud.
 All these forms of communication come at a cost that is hard to estimate accurately, but I would say at least of $50 per year.
 Luckily, with the advent of the worldwide web, email saves time and money towards communication.

 Reputable breeders can be found exhibiting their cats at (a minimum of) a few cat shows per year.
-Showing your cats is a tool used to verify you are producing pedigree cats that meet the breed standard.
-Entering one cat into a single show, in TICA, runs at least $60.
+Showing your cats is a tool used to verify you are producing pedigree cats that meet the breed standard, have excellent temperament and for networking with other, reputable breeders.
+Entering one cat into a single show, in TICA, runs at least $100.
 In addition, there is almost always travel involved.
 Driving 3-4 hours is an average distance to attend a show; therefore 1-2 gallons of gas ($50), hotel for two nights ($120) and food ($50) are the minimum expenses.
 Not to mention supplies such as shampoos, cages, combs, etc..